zhtengw/listpkg/README.md

 2. **Files**

- +|--README.md		This file
++ |--README.md		This file
- +|--listpkg-latest	The latest version of listpkg +|--listpkg.SlackBuild	The SlackBuild script to build the Slackware package
++ |--listpkg-latest	The latest version of listpkg
++ |--listpkg.SlackBuild	The SlackBuild script to build the Slackware package

  Contect the Author: atenzd@gmail.com